Taking the Plunge at Okere Falls: 2-Second Cheap Thrills

 After a wild ride through the Okere Falls on a raft, our group reached the point where we exited the river.
-As six of us hauled the raft onto the bank, I pointed to Trout Pool Falls downstream and asked the guide a seemingly innocent question.
+As the six of us hauled our raft onto the bank, I pointed to Trout Pool Falls downstream and asked the guide a seemingly innocent question.

 ‘What’s beyond those falls?’

 ‘That’s too dangerous for us.
 People have died there,’ he cautioned.

 One week later, those words rang in my head as I looked down at the Kaituna River.
 I was standing on the edge of a cliff not far from the danger zone.
 The water looked tamer there, but would it be forgiving if I jumped in?

 The Okere Falls jump

 How did I end up here?